 Covenant Significance

 The chapter is deeply covenantal because Naboth’s refusal rests on the Lord’s land inheritance laws, while Jezebel’s scheme violates commandments concerning coveting, false witness, murder, theft, and justice.
-Ahab’s kingship becomes anti-covenantal: instead of guarding the inheritance of the people, He seizes it.
+Ahab’s kingship becomes anti-covenantal: instead of guarding the inheritance of the people, he seizes it.
 The Lord’s prophetic judgment restores covenant moral order by naming the sin and announcing judgment.

 - Naboth’s vineyard is ancestral inheritance, not disposable private property detached from the Lord’s covenant gift.